joaquinfox/todo/readme.md

 });

 ```
+In order to avoid conflicts between the jQuery and vanilla versions, element id's are prefixed with id's '*method-tagname*' as in '*jq-input*' and '*van-input*'.

 ### Refactor to vanilla JS

-Here I remove jQuery and replicate the original functionality with vanilla JavaScript.
+Here I remove jQuery and replicate the original app functions with vanilla JavaScript.

 ### Persistence with MondoDB
 Last I persist data to a non-relational database.